jwelrynewone/docs/Matrix_Protocol.md

 Matrix's design can be used to issue multiple stablecoins, provided that there is an oracle for that.
 Matrix could for instance build a token which market value is designed to remain equal to the temperature in New York City.
 The protocol has started with the USDM (USD stablecoin), and the idea is to follow with stablecoins pegged to other currencies like EUR.

 The idea in the protocol is that each stablecoin is independent from other stablecoins, meaning that the collateral pools are different in all cases.
-Being a Hedging Agent for the collateral DAI used to back Matrix USDM implies nothing about being a Hedging Agent on the pool DAI/agCHF.
+Being a Leverage Agent for the collateral DAI used to back Matrix USDM implies nothing about being a Leverage Agent on the pool DAI/USDM.
 The same goes for standard liquidity providers.
 You can be a standard liquidity provider for just the USDM stablecoin, but not for the agCHF stablecoin.

 Although this is unlikely to happen, if the stable USDM fails for some reason, it implies nothing for the stable EUR.